wouterbulten/wouterbulten.github.io/_posts/tech/2019-07-23-automated-gleason-grading-deep-learning.md

 <a name="training"></a>
 ## Network training

 The trained network from step 5 (above) could then be used to annotate our complete dataset.
 This trained network was not perfect in assigning Gleason scores as it was only trained on a subset of our dataset.
 To annotate the full training set, we applied the network to all cases of our set.
 We then used the original pathologist's report to fix any major mistakes.
 For example, a predicted Gleason 5 region in a biopsy with Gleason score 3+3 would be removed.
-Tissue that originated from benign biopsies, and was detected as malignant, was classified as "hard negative".
+Tissue that originated from benign biopsies, and was detected as malignant, was classified as "hard negative."

 With our full training set annotated, we could train the final deep learning system.
 The whole procedure required minimal human effort.
-Moreover, no pathologists were required to annotate the data.
-We were able to utilize expert knowledge extracted from the pathologist's reports.
+Moreover, no pathologists were required to annotate the data; instead, we were able to utilize expert knowledge extracted from the pathologist's reports.
 All training and network details can be found in the [paper on arXiv](https://arxiv.org/abs/1907.07980).

 <img src="/assets/images/gleason-grading/gleason_grading_method_2.png" style="max-width: 100%" alt="Second part of our semi-automatic labeling method and application of the system to the test set.">

 After the final network was trained, we were able to assign grade groups to biopsies automatically.
 Our system was trained as a segmentation network and outputted precise outlines of the tumor.
 Because of this segmentation, we can use a simple method to assign grade groups.
 Similar to clinical practice, we compute the volumes of each growth pattern.
 These volumes are then used to determine the primary and secondary Gleason grade, and finally, the grade group.
+We believe that this method is more interpretable and usable by pathologists in clinical practice.
+Each grade group prediction of the system can be easily checked by validating the marked glands.

 <a name="results"></a>
 ## Overview of main results